 - Alpha: The gem5 simulator models a DEC Tsunami system in sufficient detail to boot unmodified Linux 2.4/2.6, FreeBSD, or L4Ka::Pistachio.
 We have also booted HP/Compaq's Tru64 5.1 operating system in the past, though we no longer actively maintain that capability.

 - ARM: The gem5 simulator can model up to eight cores of a Realview ARM development board with sufficient detail to boot unmodified Linux 2.6.35+ with a simple, in-order or out-of-order CPU.
+The ARM implementation supports 32 or 64-bit kernels and applications.

 - SPARC: The gem5 simulator models a single core of a UltraSPARC T1 processor with sufficient detail to boot Solaris in a similar manner as the Sun T1 Architecture simulator tools (building the hypervisor with specific defines and using the HSMID virtual disk driver).